 Becoming a parent or a step-parent can sometimes be daunting and present its own challenges.

 Changes such as redundancy or a long term career change such as civilian life after leaving the forces.
-Perhaps even returning home after being away on service.
+Perhaps even returning home after being away on a tour of duty.
 A feeling of "belonging" can be very important.
 So too is feeling we have a place of safety.

 Abuse, abandonment, anger, jealousy, insecurity,anxiety, loss and bereavement, obsessive compulsive disorder (OCD), depression, SAD, trauma, relationships, partnerships, family issues, carer responsibilities, stress and feeling down: These are some of the many issues which may be affecting your quality of life.